April2Carrie/Nifty100Project/README.md

 ## Special Thanks

-A special thanks for our dear advisor John who helped us with unzipping the large dataset and the installation of R packages "forecast".
+A special thanks for our dear advisor John who helped us with unzipping the large dataset and the installation of R package "forecast".